-This waterproofing should start at 150 mm in front of the face of the sidewalk, continue along the top of the deck/sidewalk construction joint and be turned downwards along the vertical joint face under the barrier wall.
+This waterproofing should start at 150 mm in front of the face of the sidewalk, continue along the top of the deck/sidewalk construction joint and be turned downwards along to the vertical joint face under the barrier wall.
 The waterproofing system should extend the full length of the bridge.

 Whenever this requirement is used, additional dowels should be added between the deck/sidewalk interface to ensure continuity and the integrity of the deck cantilever to resist the traffic barrier loads given in Clause 3.8.8.1 of the CHBDC.
+The total area of dowels between the top of the deck and the sidewalk shall not be less than 2000 mm2 per m along the length of the bridge.